heimrichhannot/contao-multilingual-fields-bundle/README.md

 ## What doesn't the bundle do?

-This bundle is a utility bundle for just bringing a nice and editor-friendly way to edit translations in the backend.
+Currently for most data containers this bundle is a utility bundle for just bringing a nice and editor-friendly way to edit translations in the backend.
 It's up to you how to use the fields.

-**There's no out-of-the-box support for contao's frontend modules!**
+**Besides tl_content there's no out-of-the-box support for contao's frontend modules!**

 But you can of course use the created fields in your templates (if the modules passes the data there).